vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 - **elf_id**: a hash of the guest binary.
 - **block**: the block header to be added.

 It calculates the hash of the block using the keccak256 function on the RLP-encoded block.
 Then it inserts this hash into the MPT at the position corresponding to the block number.
+Notice that no invariants about neighbours are checked as there are no neighbours yet.

 ```rs
 fn initialize(elf_id: Hash, block: Block) -> (MptRoot, elf_id) {